clicktostart/introduction-to-python/pygame.md

 ## Exercises 3

-1. Modify the code so that pressing ESC also quits Pygame
+1. Modify the code so that pressing ESC also quits Pygame.
-2. Modify the code so that pressing up changes the direction of the star from top to bottom and vice versa
+2. Modify the code so that pressing up changes the direction of the star from top to bottom and vice versa.
-3. Modify the code so that pressing right changes the direction of the star from left to right and vice versa
+3. Modify the code so that pressing right changes the direction of the star from left to right and vice versa.